quanmcvn/scheduler-sim/README.md

 File input format is `name, burst time, priority, arrival time, queue level` (even though queue level is only needed in multilevel, it will complain if the format is incorrect)

+Smaller number in priority will be run fist (prio 1 > prio 2)

 There are 2 tests in `test/` (actually it's from the homework 1, one stone two birds)

 Click `Setup`